deis/workflow/src/managing-workflow/platform-monitoring.md

 Deis Workflow monitoring by default does not write data to the host filesystem or to long-term storage.
 If the Grafana instance fails, modified dashboards are lost.

+### Production Configuration
+A production install of Grafana should have the following configuration values changed if possible:

+* Change the default username and password from `admin/admin`.
+The value for the password is passed in plain text so it is best to set this value on the command line instead of checking it into version control.
+* Enable persistence
+* Use a supported external database such as mysql or postgres.
+You can find more information [here](https://github.com/deis/monitor/blob/master/grafana/rootfs/usr/share/grafana/grafana.ini.tpl#L62)

 ### On Cluster Persistence
+Enabling persistence will allow your custom configuration to persist across pod restarts.
+This means that the default sqllite database (which stores things like sessions and user data) will not disappear if you upgrade the Workflow installation.

 If you wish to have persistence for Grafana you can set `enabled` to `true` in the `values.yaml` file before running `helm install`.